Saturday, April 14, 2018

 That’s a rather gruesome question to be asking, one many won’t even like to pose, as it points to possible Western involvement.
 But how can we know the answer?
 At this point we can't.
 But if we’re looking merely at motive, again, there’s much evidence out there that Western intelligence and military elites have sought for years to find means of overthrowing the Assad government.

-For Assad, the attack in Douma makes no psychological or cognitive sense.
+For Assad, the attack in Douma makes no sense.
 This fact must be kept front and center, as it is one that points to a larger truth too many of us are missing.
 Namely: Our rivals on the world stage may be treacherous, even evil, but they are not drooling idiots.
 Russia is not ruled by idiots, nor is Syria.
 Had either state been run by morons, it would have been overthrown by now.

 The story of the Douma attack presented in our media is predicated upon an utterly shallow, cartoonish notion of our rivals.
 We need to stop believing in the cartoon villains our elites present to us.
 Hell, even cartoon villains are smarter than Assad was--if he ordered that attack.